BrendahKiragu/Moringa-School-Phase-1-Project/README.md

 Once you've entered your search term, you can either press Enter or click on the search button to submit your query.
 This action triggers the fetching of book data from the Open Library API.

 ## Viewing Search Results:
-After submitting the search query, the Free Read Hub platform displays the search results in the designated book display area.
+After submitting the search query, the Book Search Hub platform displays the search results in the designated book display area.
 Each result typically includes:
 -Book cover image
 -Title
 -Author(s)